Treszyk/vaulton-password-manager/Docs/crypto.md

 Stored server-side to let a planned extension easily fetch entries by domain without decrypting the whole vault.

 This intentionally leaks a small amount of information: an attacker (or hosting provider) who can see the database can tell that a given user has, for example, 3 entries with the same `DomainTag`.
-They still do not learn the actual domain name or any plaintext credentials without the master password (`K_tag`), but they can see that those 3 entries belong to the same unknown site.
+They still do not learn the actual domain name or any plaintext credentials without the master password (and thus `MK` and `K_tag`), but they can see that those 3 entries belong to the same unknown site.

 ### 3.2 Server-side primitives